Have you ever spent hours searching for a suitable dataset for your data science project?

 Use these category filters to find the datasets you are looking for in seconds:

 P.S.
-We will regularly update this list, so feel free to suggest datasets you are using in the comments section below the article.
+We will regularly update this list, so feel free to suggest datasets you are using and we will make sure to add them.

 “Where can I get free datasets for machine learning?” you might ask yourself.